Studio3T/robomongo/docs/BuildRobo3TShell.md

-Building Robomongo Shell
+Building Robo 3T Shell
 ========================

-Robomongo uses [modified version](https://github.com/paralect/robomongo-shell/tree/roboshell-v3.4) of MongoDB that we call Robomongo Shell.
+Robo 3T uses [modified version](https://github.com/paralect/robomongo-shell/tree/roboshell-v3.4) of MongoDB that we call Robo 3T Shell.
-Before you can build Robomongo, you have to build Robomongo Shell.
+Before you can build Robo 3T, you have to build Robo 3T Shell.
 The following instructions are applicable only for Mac OS X and Linux.
 For Windows instructions please check [Building Robo 3T on Windows](BuildRobo3TOnWindows.md).

 Build for Mac OS X or Linux
 ---------------------------